Skip to content Skip to footer

 Read More »

-It is said that this dish comes from Languedoc, taking its name from a glazed earthenware pot “cassole”, narrow at the bottom and widemouthed at the top, from the town of Issel.
-This dish became special to me when I walked from the Mediterranean to the Atlantic, across the Pyrenees.
-As the trekking was hard, finding a refuge with a cassoulet combined with a glass of wine was the perfect end to the day.
-This is my version of this dish.
+This dish is said to come from Languedoc and to take its name from the glazed earthenware pot known as a cassole: narrow at the bottom and wide-mouthed at the top.
+It became special to me when I walked across the Pyrenees from the Mediterranean to the Atlantic.
+After a hard day’s trekking, finding a refuge serving cassoulet with a glass of wine was the perfect end to the day.
+This is my version.

-In my late teens / early twenties I went interrailing around Europe.
-Then taking ferries and sleeping on roof tops and camping on the beach.
-I survived on little money a two mile walk into town was rewarded with a pork souvlaki in pitta, washed down with a cold beer from the local shop.
-This is served with Tzatziki, chilli sauce, parsley salad and pitta bread.
-If you want to cut down on the prep time, you can buy pitta bread and the Tzatziki.
-See my other recipes for accompaniment’s that complement this simple dish.
+In my late teens and early twenties, I went Interrailing around Europe, taking ferries, sleeping on rooftops and camping on beaches.
+I had very little money, but a two-mile walk into town was rewarded with pork souvlaki in pitta, washed down with a cold beer from the local shop.
+Serve this with tzatziki, chilli sauce, parsley salad and pitta bread.
+To save time, you can buy the pitta and tzatziki.
+See my other recipes for accompaniments that complement this simple dish.